aaranyue/quarTeT/README.md

 A genome file in fasta format is required as input.

-Optionally, an addition input of TE annotation (or just LTR annotation) in gff3 format can improve the performance.
+Optionally, an additional input of TE annotation (or just LTR annotation) and gene annotation in gff3 format can improve the performance.

 It's recommended to obtain TE annotation using [EDTA](https://github.com/oushujun/EDTA).